BrayoKane/leaflet-legend/README.md

 # leaflet-legend

 This is a simple legend plugin for Leaflet.
-It can be used to add a small popup legend to a Leaflet map
+It can be used to add a small popup legend to a Leaflet map, [demo](https://zostera.github.io/leaflet-legend/example.html)

 ### What is this?

 This plugin allows you to add a simple popup legend to a Leaflet map.
 It extends the Leaflet ```Control``` class: creating and positioning the necessary container elements.

-### Demo

-An example can be found in [`example.html`](./example.html)

 ### Example